sirLoinsAlot/D2-FileCopy-Manual/ReadMe.txt

 backed up

 Warning:
-If saving a backup to cloud storage you need to ensure it is fully backed up before shutting down your machine - for me this just means waiting 30 seconds.
+If saving a backup to cloud storage you need to ensure it is fully uploaded before shutting down your machine - for me this just means waiting 30 seconds.